natosys/Battlefield-Casualty-Handling/README.md

    - OT bed capacity assessed
    - If available, surgery duration modeled with `rtruncnorm()`
-   - If skipped, recovery in hold bed with beta-distributed duration
+   - If skipped, recovery in hold bed (0.5–5-10 days); `return_day` logged [11] interpreted that short recovery would be retained at r2b.

 4. **Evacuation Assessment**